 A. Each team may field a maximum of 11 positions throughout a game.

 B. Each team must have at least 9 rostered players on the field to start a game.
 Less than 9 players shall constitute an official forfeit, and shall be entered as a loss in the league standings.

 C. Any team starting an official game with 9 rostered players may ask to have one additional player provided by the opponent.
 The 10th player added is ‘live’ for that team, may only play defensively at the catcher’s position and must bat with his own team.
 Teams with 10 players may not officially request any additional player to be provided by the opposing team.

-D. A player who desires to play the field must play defense a minimum of 2 innings during one game and a minimum of 4 innings during the double header.
-Players may be freely substituted throughout a game in the field.
+D. A player must play defense a minimum of 2 innings during one game and a minimum of 4 innings during the double header unless he is physically unable to.
+Players may be freely substituted on defense throughout a game in the field.